 Doppelganger in Folklore

-In traditional folklore, doppelganger is a malicious and evil character having no shadow or reflection.
+In traditional folklore, doppelganger is a malicious and evil character, having no shadow or reflection.
 It troubles and harms its counterpart by putting bad thoughts and ideas in his or her head.
-In some cultures, seeing one’s doppelganger is bad luck and is often a sign of serious illness or approaching death.
+In some cultures, seeing one’s doppelganger is bad luck, and is often a sign of serious illness or approaching death.

-Doppelganger Examples in Literature
+Examples of Doppelganger in Literature

-Let us see some Doppelganger examples and their role in literature:
+Let us see some doppelganger examples and their role in literature:

-The ghost of Hamlet’s father in Shakespeare’s “Hamlet” is an example of Doppelganger.
-The idea of getting revenge is put in Hamlet’s mind by the apparition of his father who tells him that he was murdered.
-The use of a doppelganger helps Shakespeare to set up the plot of his play that revolves around the theme of revenge.
+The ghost of Hamlet’s father in Shakespeare’s Hamlet is an example of doppelganger.
+The idea of getting revenge is put in Hamlet’s mind by the apparition of his father, who tells him that he was murdered.
+The use of a doppelganger helps Shakespeare to set up the plot of his play, which revolves around the theme of revenge.

-“William Wilson”, a short story by Edgar Allan Poe follows the theme of doppelganger.
-William, the protagonist, meets another boy in school who had the same name and looked surprisingly like him.
-He dressed and even walked like him.
-The only difference between them was that the doppelganger of William could only talk in a whisper.
+William Wilson, a short story by Edgar Allan Poe, follows the theme of doppelganger.
+William, the protagonist, meets another boy in school, who had the same name and looked surprisingly like him.
+He dressed like him, and even walked like him.
+The only difference between them was that William’s doppelganger could only talk in a whisper.

 “In me didst thou exist—and, in my death, see by this image, which is thine own, how utterly thou hast murdered thyself.”

-Joseph Conrad uses a doppelganger theme in his short story “The Secret Sharer”.
-In the story, “Laggatt”, ex-skipper of a ship, acts as a doppelganger of “The Captain”.
-“The Captain” discovers “Laggatt” swimming in the sea naked.
-He helps him come on board and gives him his clothes to wear.
+Joseph Conrad uses a doppelganger theme in his short story The Secret Sharer.
+In the story, Laggatt, the ex-skipper of a ship, acts as a doppelganger of the Captain.
+The Captain discovers Laggatt swimming in the sea naked, helps him come aboard, and gives him his clothes to wear.

-Robert Louis Stevenson explores the theme of doppelganger in his novel “Dr. Jekyll and Mr. Hyde”.
+Robert Louis Stevenson explores the theme of doppelganger in his novel Dr. Jekyll and Mr. Hyde.
 Hyde is an evil double of the honorable Dr. Jekyll.
-Jekyll creates Hyde by scientific experiments to prove his statement:
+Jekyll creates Hyde by scientific experiments, to prove his statement:

-“man is not truly one, but truly two.”
+“… man is not truly one, but truly two.”

-Function of Doppelganger in Literature
+Function of Doppelganger